Housing Options

 Faculty-in-Residence

-Both honors housing options are home to a faculty-in-residence.
-The faculty-in-residence provide opportunities for student to interact with professors outside of a classroom setting.
-Faculty-in-residence host programming for students, and can often be found in study lounges and common areas.
+Both Honors College housing options are home to a faculty-in-residence.
+The faculty-in-residence offers students opportunities to interact with professors outside of the classroom setting, enhancing their Honors education experience.
+Faculty-in-Residence host programming for students and can often be found in study lounges and common areas.
+Get to know your F-i-R – they’re a great addition to your Honors Housing experience!

 Headshot of Wesley Phelps